A little about Us

 Never knowing that art schools even existed growing up, I pursued practical vocations and was left hollow.
 I succumbed to the fact that I was created to create and here we are today.
 A life long learner, I've studied and increased skill through various sources, art communities and in the past few years with The Gathering of Artisans in Asheville, NC. ,art retreats and inspirational escapes to Savannah, GA. and most any beach.
 I'm currently furthering my art education by diving deeper as a student through the Milan Art Institute.

-I communicate in several mediums including acrylic, oil, assemblage, and carving driftwood.
+I communicate in several mediums including acrylic, oil, assemblage, and even carving driftwood.
 Subjects most often relate to our human experiences in everyday life.
 From conception to completion, seeking to journey through and trust the process in creating each piece.

 "Trust The Process"

 The opportunity to encourage others on their journey is so motivating.
 I especially love when someone connects with a piece in a personal way.

 I've had the honor to be featured and to speak about my work in several exhibits including locally at Love's Gallery with the presentation, "In the Natural" as well as serving as featured artist at the Savannah Art Walk in Savannah Georgia with the presentation "This Makes a Life".

 Now, we are enjoying working on our project of creating our home gallery.
 I'm meant to live where I work and work where I live for creativity is a common thread through every role I have and each part is enhanced by that.